 Renting property in the DC area can be very lucrative when done properly.
 Unfortunately, many first-time landlords find themselves in time-consuming and expensive situations because they never took the time to learn how to choose the right tenants.

-We’ve combined our decades of property management experience to give you the best advice on how to rent your property with the least amount of headaches and highest amount of profit possible.
+We’ve combined our decades of property management experience to give you the best advice on how to rent your property with the least amount of headaches and the highest amount of profit possible.

 Assemble Your Team

-Even if you plan on managing your own property instead of hiring someone, you’ll need an attorney to help you draft applications, leases and file evictions.
+Even if you plan on managing your own property instead of hiring someone, you’ll need an attorney to help you draft applications, leases, and file evictions.